reggieb/workflow_to_hash/README.md

 sm.state # --> :three
 ```

-It also allows me to build more complex state machines succinctly:
+And the it allows me to build more complex state machines succinctly:

 ```ruby